-The Jesuit Refugee Service is an apostolic work of the Society of Jesus (commonly known as Jesuits).
+Jesuit Refugee Service (JRS) is an international Catholic organisation, founded in 1980 as a work of the Society of Jesus (“the Jesuits”).

 The mission of the Jesuit Refugee Service is to accompany, serve and advocate for the rights of refugees and other forcibly displaced persons.

 As a Catholic organisation and a work of the Society of Jesus (Jesuits), JRS is inspired by the compassion and love of Jesus for the poor and excluded.

 In 1980, deeply shocked by the plight of thousands of Vietnamese boat people fleeing their war-torn country, Fr Pedro Arrupe, the then Superior General of the Society of Jesus, felt compelled to act.
 He called on the Jesuits “to bring at least some relief to such a tragic situation”.
 And so the Jesuit Refugee Service (JRS) was born, as our global response to a refugee crisis in Asia.

 Today we continue to be invited by Fr Arrupe and by St Ignatius, the founder of the Jesuits, to look at the world in a deeply spiritual way.

 We see people “so diverse in dress and behaviour: some white and others black, some in peace and others at war, some weeping and others laughing, some healthy and others sick, some being born and others dying” (St Ignatius, Spiritual Exercises).